chinchang/kalu/README.md

 Kalu
 =====

 *Calculate at speed*
 ***

-'Kalu' is a calculator concept to enable very fast calculations.
+'Kalu' is a calculator concept which aims at making long and inter-linked calculations really fast.

 ### [DEMO](http://kushagragour.in/lab/kalu)